 Click Here to Kill Everybody – Bruce Schneider

-“There is simply no way to secure US networks while at the same time leaving foreign networks open to eavesdropping and attack.
-There’s no way to secure our phones and computers from criminals and terrorists without also securing the phones and computers of those criminals and terrorists.
-On the generalized worldwide network that is the Internet, anything we do to secure its hardware and software secures it everywhere in the world.
-And everything we do to keep it insecure similarly affects the entire world.
+"There is simply no way to secure US networks while at the same time leaving foreign networks open to eavesdropping and attack.
+There's no way to secure our phones and computers from criminals and terrorists without also securing the phones and computers of those criminals and terrorists.
+On the generalized worldwide network that is the … Continue reading Click Here to Kill Everybody – Bruce Schneider

 History Rhymes